 Oh, I get a lot of inspiration from Brazilian music.
 I listen to different performances, composers and styles.
-Brazil is diverse in music styles but mostly I dedicate to the chorus.
+Brazil is diverse in music styles, but mostly I dedicate myself to the chorus.
 Besides what I do with music education.
 I dedicate my time to teaching children and adults, music students preparing for the music academy.

 Yes, I remember that day at “Gluren Bij De Buren” in Houten.
 I played Marco Pereira’s.

 From such an inspiring memory to your experience during the lockdown.
 Did you stay motivated?
 What are your conclusions or findings regarding the lockdown?